BOG CREEK FARM

 A 4-acre disposal area was located on the 12-acre Bog Creek Farm, which contained a pond, bog, and trench.
 Between 1973 and 1974, organic solvents and paint residues were dumped around a trench in the eastern part of the property.
 Waste sampling revealed a wide variety of volatile organic compounds (VOCs) and heavy metals.
 Some chemicals moved into the ground water, which carried them to the pond and bog, as well as to the north branch of Squankum Brook.
-Contaminant levels in the north branch of Squankum Brook decreased markedly with distance from the site and did not appear to effect the Manasquan River.
+Contaminant levels in the north branch of Squankum Brook decreased markedly with distance from the site and did not appear to impact the Manasquan River.
 The site lies in a rural agricultural and recreational area.
 Farms which raise horses, nursery stock, vegetables, grain, sod, and flowers are situated nearby.
 The Allaire State Park is 1/2 mile east of the site and is used by golfers, fishermen, hunters, and equestrians.
 There are two homes on the site and several more about 500 feet to the northwest, on Squankum Park Road.
 Approximately 900 people live within 1 mile of the site.
 The town of Farmingdale, 3 miles north of the site, has approximately 1,400 residents.
 Ground water is the sole drinking water source for residents near the site and is also used for irrigation.
 Nearby surface waters are used for recreation.
 Site Responsibility: This site is being addressed through Federal actions.

 What Has Been Done to Clean Up the Site?